knlrvr/portfolio-2024/posts/apps-vs-pages.md

 ## More about Next.js
 **Always read the docs!**
-For more information about Next.js version 13, visit [nextjs.org](https://nextjs.org/blog/next-13).
+For more information about Next.js version 13, visit [nextjs.org &nearr;](https://nextjs.org/blog/next-13).
-For more information about migrating from Pages to App, visit [the Incremental Adoption Guide from Next.js](https://nextjs.org/docs/app/building-your-application/upgrading/app-router-migration).
+For more information about migrating from Pages to App, visit [the Incremental Adoption Guide from Next.js &nearr;](https://nextjs.org/docs/app/building-your-application/upgrading/app-router-migration).
-For more information about what the app router offers over the pages router, please visit [nextjs.org](https://nextjs.org/).
+For more information about what the app router offers over the pages router, please visit [nextjs.org &nearr;](https://nextjs.org/).

 ## This Portfolio
 As always, all of my work is open source.
-Visit [the repo for this portfolio](https://github.com/knlrvr/kanelariviere-new) and take a look around!
+Visit [the repo for this portfolio &nearr;](https://github.com/knlrvr/kanelariviere-new) and take a look around!
 If you stumble upon any commits from before 01/08/24, you'll be able to see both routers in action!

 ## Conclusion
 Choosing the right tools can make all the difference when creating efficient and scalable applications, and nearly every approach comes with its own set of considerations.
 It's important to address these considerations and figure out what will work best for you.